The Witch Affair

 The Witch Affair (Cosa de brujas) is a 2003 Spanish film written by Amalio Cuevas and Agustín Póveda, and directed by José Miguel Juárez.

 Plot summary

 The night of San Juan, Miguel murders his associate.
-Two elderly people are witness to the crime and predict that all of his dreams will come true thereafter.
+Two elderly people are witness to the crime and predict that all his dreams will come true thereafter.
 He will know the price he has to pay when he sees a black cat with a moon shaped mark on its forehead.
-Twenty-two years later a messenger begins to see all his dreams come true...
+Twenty-two years later a messenger begins to witness all his dreams come true...